 - sea salt and black pepper, to taste

 - Preheat over to 425°F.

-- Roast them in the oven for about 25 minutes until crispy on the exterior.
+- Roast for 25 minutes, or until crispy on the exterior.

-- Remove them from the oven and make sure they are cooked through to your preference.
-Sprinkle with fresh minced parsley and lemon juice.
+- Remove from the oven and make sure they are cooked through to your preference.
+Toss with parsley and lemon juice.
 Serve immediately.

-Store leftovers in an air-tight glass container.
+- To store: Store leftovers in an air-tight glass container for up to 3 days.
 I like these ones!